Cornwall (seaside, surfing and seals!)

 Mousehole harbour Cornwall Gill Wild

-• Mousehole (“Mowzel”) is a charming village a few miles from Penzance, the narrow streets twist between centuries-old cottages.
+• Mousehole (‘mowzel’) is a charming village a few miles from Penzance, with narrow streets that twist between centuries-old cottages.
 Nearby was home to Dolly Pentreath, Cornwall’s last native Cornish speaker.
 St Clement’s Isle is a tiny outcrop, where a hermit once lived.

-• Fowey sits on the banks of a deep river, with pastel cottages.
-Known for sailing, literary links, and peaceful charm.
+• Fowey (pronounced ‘foy’) is a pretty place on the banks of a deep river.
+Known for its community of sustainable sailors, it has pastel cottages, literary links and a peaceful charm.

-• Newquay is the top spot for sustainable surfing.
+• Newquay is a top spot for sustainable surfing (mankinis are banned!).
 Nearby Towan Island is a small rocky place connected to the mainland by a private narrow suspension bridge, with a single house perched on top!

 • Falmouth blends maritime history with modern style.
 The deep harbour once hosted tall ships, and now yachts bob beside boats.
-The area’s mild climate brings lush gardens and palm trees.
+The area’s mild climate fosters lush gardens and palm trees.

-• Padstow has cobbled streets leading to the harbour.
+• Padstow is a pretty town with cobbled streets, leading to the harbour.
 The Camel Trail offers a scenic riverside cycle to Wadebridge.
 Nearby, sheltered beaches and wild headlands make for scenic walks.

 • Looe is an ancient port town with a sandy beach, split it two by an old stone bridge (West Looe is more peaceful).
 Nearby Looe Island has rare plants and nesting seabirds, run by Cornwall Wildlife Trust.